Steve J. Cotton

 For ten consecutive years, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020 and 2021, Steve has been named a FIVE STAR Wealth Manager in Texas Monthly magazine, an award based on 10 objective criteria associated with providing quality services to clients such as credentials, experience, a clean regulatory record and assets under management, among other factors.*

-Steve is an active member of the Dallas-Fort Worth Council on World Affairs and the Rotary Club of Dallas.
+Steve is a former member of the Dallas-Fort Worth Council on World Affairs and the Rotary Club of Dallas.
 He served on the Rotary Board of Directors 2010-2013, serving as Chairman of the club’s Outstanding Teacher Awards program.
-He currently serves on the Rotary Club of Dallas Foundation Board of Trustees and is a member of its Investment Committee.
+He also served on the Rotary Club of Dallas Foundation Board of Trustees and is a member of its Investment Committee.
 In 2006, he was selected to be the first President of the new Dallas Association of Southwestern University Alumni.
 In November, 2013, Steve was honored as an “Outstanding Professional Alumnus” by Southwestern University at the annual Homecoming Celebration, one of only three alumni chosen nationwide that year.

 Mr. Cotton earned a B.A. in Political Science from Southwestern University in Georgetown, Texas in 1977 and received his M.A. in Government with Certification in National Security Studies from Georgetown University in Washington, D.C. in 1986.
 During his public policy career, he served in the Texas Legislature as Administrative Assistant to a Texas State Senator, Administrative Assistant to a Texas State Representative, worked for a Texas Supreme Court Justice, and served with three Members of Congress in Washington, D.C. as a senior Legislative Assistant, Special Assistant, and Press Secretary/Communications Director.
 He is a graduate of the Congressional Research Service’s Institute for Legislative Staff.